 I am not a dietician, and I urge anyone wanting to lose weight to see their doctor, and a dietician before doing so.
 Once you get some professional advice, start your weight loss, and stick to it.
 I was losing about 500grams per week which is a safe, steady way to do it.

 I did get professional advice – my doctor had to give me medical clearance.
-I signed up for a free program sponsored by the Queensland Government called Get Healthy, my eligibility was due to me being at high risk of developing diabetes.
+A free program sponsored by the Queensland Government called Get Healthy gave me all the professional help I needed.
+My eligibility was due to me being at high risk of developing diabetes.
 Even if you’re not eligible for their programs, there is a lot of free information on their website.
-My weight loss success was even featured in their website: https://www.gethealthyqld.com.au/success-stories/stories/christina .
+My weight loss success was even featured in their website – see my story here.

 My final decision to lose this weight forever came about after my son graduated and I saw how hideous I looked in all the photos.
 I had bought an outfit in Malta and had saved it for this special occasion but when I saw how I looked in it I was deeply ashamed of just how big I had become.
 Now every time I look at my son’s graduation photos I am reminded of just how far I’ve come.
 Sometimes that’s all it takes to start you on your journey.